 The additional floor space for development retaining character buildings is intended to provide an incentive, and to accommodate the existing basement space most of these buildings will have.
-(Refer to S. 2.1.1(e) regarding raising character houses.)
+(Refer to Section 2.1.1(g) regarding raising character houses.)

-To achieve the maximums with an acceptable form and siting, it is likely that some floor space will need to be on a third level, and in parts of the development this will need to be under a sloped roof, and will not be full height space.
+To achieve the maximums with an acceptable form and siting, it is likely that some floor space will need to be on a third level: either in the basement or the level under the roof.
+In most cases, some floor space will be under a sloping roof and will not be full height space.